Myvar/icos-dev/docs.md

 ```

 ### Build PipeLine Integration
-To setup the build integration, configuration the build script provided in the API docs in your project solutions root folder.
+To setup the build integration, configure the build script provided in the API docs in your project solutions root folder.

 # Description of what ICOS does

-ICOS is a program that takes your monolithic code and recompiles it, and reweaves it into separate microservices that deploy onto your Kubernetes cluster.
+ICOS is a program that takes your monolithic code and reweaves it into separate microservices that deploys onto your Kubernetes cluster.
 It uses interfaces as a natural separation between logic and simple dependency injection to bind the code by creating a proxy implementation of the interfaces.
 The internal communication protocol that's generated binds the services by generating a custom binary protocol.

-You write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes, and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a Kubernetes Spec file to deploy them.
+You write a program in C# with different interfaces for every microservice, you mark them with a couple of attributes and ICOS will automatically rebuild them into separate executables and microservices, all neatly dockerized up with a Kubernetes Spec file to deploy them.

 # How To/ FAQ